 Who are we?

 Ice was formed in 2005 by a bunch of UEA graduates who wanted to form a club that was both social, fun but also competitive.
 You could imagine us as the Dirty Dozen of the korfball world (although there are more than 12 of us and we're not that dirty so maybe a bit more like the thundercats but erm not cats?).
-Since then we've grown into four teams with a mixture of absolute beginners to old pros; we're always on the look out for new members so give us a tinkle.
+Since then we've grown into three teams with a mixture of absolute beginners to old pros; we're always on the look out for new members so give us a tinkle.

 What do we do?